Money Saving London Transport Tips: How To Get The Best Fare

 Gold Card: If you buy an annual season ticket in London and the surrounding area (called the Goldcard area), you automatically receive a Gold Card.
 If you upload your Oyster with an annual ticket, you should be issued with a separate Gold record card.
 The Gold Card will give you a third off standard single and return rail and tube tickets within the railcard area on off-peak services.
 If you are travelling in a group, your fellow passengers are also able to get a discount, up to four children between five and 15 will pay £1.
 Gold Card holders can also buy another discount railcard for £10.
 As always with rail fares, there are exception and complications, so make sure you have looked at the National Rail Gold Card page which should answer any questions.

 Network Railcard: This gives a third off most rail fares for journeys in the Network Railcard area and saves you money around London.
 It costs £30 and is valid for a year, subject to a minimum fare of £13.
 However, you cannot register a Network Railcard for discounts on Oyster.

-16-25 Railcard: Those aged between 16-25 can get a third off rail fares across Britain.
+16-25 Railcard: Those aged between 16-25 can get a third off rail fares across Britain for £30 a year.
+A three year 16-25 Railcard is also available for £70: a saving of £20 on annual cards.

 Senior Railcard: If you are over 60, you are eligible for a Senior Railcard.
 This gives you a third off rail fares throughout the country (with a few exceptions).
 It costs £30 a year.
 You can also buy a three-year Senior Railcard, which costs £70: a saving of £20 on annual cards.